brinktrade/guides/content/0_creating-first-intent/README.md

 We've also opted to use [dotenv](https://www.npmjs.com/package/dotenv "dotenv package on npm") to hide our secrets, as we will be using both an EOA private key and a Brink API key.

+> 🚧 Private Key Security
+>
+> Note: We at Brink DO NOT encourage storing private keys in .env files.
+This is for demonstration purposes only.
+Please use a more secure method of storing your private keys in production.

 ## Setup

 We'll start by installing our packages and setting up the JavaScript code file.
 In the file, we will create one `main()` function that runs our script end-to-end.
 We'll also load our secrets from our .env file.